gd-programming/gd.docs/docs/resources/server/friendrequest.md

 ## Friend Request

 One of the features in Geometry Dash is the friend system which allows players to add each other as a friend.
-It is part of a poorly developped social System in which players can send messages to each other.
+It is part of a poorly developed social System in which players can send messages to each other.

-The Server Response returns a [User String](/resources/server/user) in a response which is structured with a `key:value:key:value` pairing.
-Each Friend Request String is then split with a `|`
+The server response returns a [User String](/resources/server/user) in a response which is structured with a `key:value:key:value` pairing.
+Each friend request string is then split with a `|`

 <!-- tabs:start -->